Temporal Upsampling of Depth Maps Using a Hybrid Camera

-\textbf{Depth-of-Field (DoF).} DoF effect which makes object acceptably sharp and others blur in image is a common skill in photography to emphasize a subject.
-Meanwhile, DoF is a commonly used render effect applied in image or animation~\cite{lee2009real}.
-The usual method to producing a DoF effect in captured images is using light field cameras which capture images at three frame rate per second and expensive.
-We use image-based algorithm to rendering DoF effect with RGBD images.
-By the help of reconstructed depth, we can easily simulate DoF effect and refocus~\cite{moreno2007active} in acquired fast frame rate RGB images.
-We implement Kraus er al.~\cite{kraus2007depth} proposed method based on sub-images to change the DoF of acquired images.
-As shown in Fig.~\ref{fig:depthoffield}, with the reconstructed dense depth, we rendering DoF effect in GoPro captured images, and refocus on players and background respectively to emphasize different subjects.
+\textbf{Depth-of-Field (DoF).} The DoF effect, which makes some objects in an image acceptably sharp and others blurry, is a common technique in photography used to emphasize a subject.
+Meanwhile, DoF is a render effect that is commonly applied to images or animation~\cite{lee2009real}.
+The usual method for producing a DoF effect in captured images is to use light field cameras, which capture images at a rate of three frames per second and are expensive.
+We use an image-based algorithm to render the DoF effect in RGB-D images.
+With the help of a reconstructed depth map, we can easily simulate the DoF effect and carry out refocusing in color images acquired with fast frame rates~\cite{moreno2007active}.
+We implement the method proposed by Kraus et al.~\cite{kraus2007depth} based on sub-images to change the DoF of the acquired images.
+As shown in Fig.~\ref{fig:depthoffield}, with the help of a reconstructed depth map, we render the DoF effect in GoPro-captured color images and refocus on players and the background separately to emphasize different subjects.

-\subsection{Limitations and Future work}
+\subsection{Limitations and Future Work}

-Our work has taken the first step to address the interesting issues of hybrid cameras in a temporal domain.
+Our work has taken the first step in addressing the interesting issues of hybrid cameras in a temporal domain.
 Our technique can be improved in multiple aspects.
 First, our current unoptimized implementation is still too slow to support real-time performance capture.
-The bottleneck of our program is the transmission of data from CPU to GPU.
+The bottleneck of our program is the transmission of data from the CPU to the GPU.
 We will completely implement the algorithm with CUDA to reduce the overhead of transfer and improve the throughput.
-Meanwhile, our framework reconstructs the sequence of depth maps together, which uses $D_{k+1}$ to reconstruct previous depth frame $D_{t(k)+s}$.
-The reconstructed result has a delay of $3\sim4$ milliseconds, even the framework achieve real time.
+Meanwhile, our framework reconstructs the sequence of depth maps together, using $\mathbf{D}_{k+1}$ to reconstruct previous depth frame $\mathbf{D}_{t(k)+s}$.
+The reconstructed result has a delay of $3\sim4$ milliseconds, even if the framework achieves real-time performance.